A Complete Dark Web Story

 Conclusion

-The story of the dark web is that it is a site that is not for public viewing.
+The dark web story is that it is a site that is not for public viewing.
 It’s only 6% of the Internet; however, the Tor browser is used by 2.5 million people from all around the world.
 Furthermore, accessing the dark web isn’t typically illegal, but it can attract police attention due to its association with illegal activities.
 While browsing is legal, buying illicit items is against the law.
 Governments monitor the dark web, known for criminal activities like drug trade and arms deals, and terrorists use it for communication.
 Responsible and secure access can be achieved by following safety tips, as offensive material is easily accessible.